 YouTube is the best place for entertainment on the web.
 There’s no other like it, and there won’t be a true competitor for years to come.
 Because of this, it’s difficult to complain a lot when changes are made to the platform.
 The best we can do is work with it, as bad as it might sound.

 In the early days of YouTube, things were quite, but as time goes by, Google decided to throw in many bells and whistles.
 We like bells and whistles, but not when they come off as confusing and redundant.

 There was a time when a user wants to see more of what a particular channel has to offer, he or she would simply click on the “Subscribe” button to get things up and running.
-However, in the year 2017, Google, in its mindset that it knows what users want, chose to switch it up a bit.
+However, Google, in its mindset that it knows what users want, chose to switch it up a bit.